-Titanium clad copper is a metallic material coated with a titanium layer of a certain thickness (generally 1.0~1.2mm) on a copper rod.
+Titanium-clad copper is a metallic material coated with a titanium layer of a certain thickness (generally 1.0~1.2mm) on a copper rod.
 It is the main component of the metal anode.
 According to its cross-sectional geometry, it can be divided into round, flat, square, and rectangular titanium-clad copper, and so on.

 This composite titanium material combines the excellent electrical conductivity of copper and the excellent corrosion resistance of titanium.
-It can be used as a conductor carrying large currents under relatively corrosive working conditions while ensuring the uniformity of current density and eliminating the pollution of electrolyte caused by the corrosion of copper conductors.
+It can be used as a conductor carrying large currents under relatively corrosive working conditions while ensuring the uniformity of current density and eliminating the pollution of electrolytes caused by the corrosion of copper conductors.

 Therefore, it has become the main component of the production of metal anode electrolyzers.
 Since its invention in the 1960s, it has developed rapidly in various countries around the world.

 The common production methods of titanium-clad copper mainly include the following: hot extrusion method, hot extrusion and stretching method, explosion method, and explosion and rolling method.